MS in Population Health Informatics

 Concentration Competencies

-• Assess stakeholder data, information and knowledge needs
+1. Assess stakeholder data, information, and knowledge needs

-• Manage and direct health informatics planning for projects related to public health and information technology
+2. Manage and direct health informatics planning for public health and Information technology-related projects

-• Apply informatics standards appropriately and contribute to standards development efforts
+3. Apply and utilize informatics standards in all projects and systems, where relevant standards exist, and contribute to standards development efforts

-• Design, develop, and implement user-centered population health information systems effectively
+4. Design, develop and implement user-centered population health information systems using effective approaches

-• Establish frameworks for evaluating the implementation process of information systems and applications, and make recommendations to improve user satisfaction and outcomes
+5. Establish frameworks for evaluating the implementation process for information systems and applications, and conduct evaluations of these systems for improving user satisfaction and outcomes

-• Recommend strategies and solutions that integrate informatics knowledge within organizations and communities and ensure confidentiality, security, and integrity
+6. Analyze strategies for integrating informatics knowledge within organizations and communities and maximizing the availability of information for public health through implementing solutions that ensure confidentiality, security, and integrity

 scrollToTop